February 19, 2011

 Psychological causes

-Our sexual desire or libido can be affected by simple things like relationship conflicts (more commonly seen in females) and more serious medical conditions like chronic depression, bipolar disease.
+Our sexual desire or libido can be affected by simple things like relationship conflicts (more commonly seen in females) and more serious medical conditions like chronic depression, and bipolar disease.

-Simple stress from our daily lives at work or home including schedules, work dead lines and of course money ( (Or lack of it)
+Simple stress from our daily lives at work or home including schedules, work deadlines, and of course money ( (Or lack of it)

 Hormone Changes

-Women have a more abrupt change in hormone production occurring ussualy in the mid forties as perimenopause followed by menopause.
+Women have a more abrupt change in hormone production occurring usually in the mid-forties as perimenopause followed by menopause.
 Perimenopause is associated with fluctuating hormone levels and can last from one to two years to 5- 10 years.
-Menopause follows with abrupt lack of hormone production in estrogen and progesterone.
-This associated with thinning of the vaginal walls, dryness which can be associated with sexual discomfort.Testosterone production is also decreases in females which leads to a lack in libido as well.
+Menopause follows with an abrupt lack of hormone production in estrogen and progesterone.
+This is associated with thinning of the vaginal walls, dryness which can be associated with sexual discomfort.
+Testosterone production also decreases in females which leads to a lack of libido as well.

-Treatment for Low Sex Drive
+Treatment for Sex Drive

 Related articles include, “Testosterone Deficiency” and “Low Estrogen Symptoms“.